Z-U-k0rkmaz/ui2py-pyside6/README.md

 A simple yet powerful GUI tool to convert one or **multiple** Qt Designer `.ui` files into Python code using **PySide6**.

-## ✨ What's New (v1.3)
+## ✨ What's New (v1.4)
+- ✅ **Automatic dark/light theme support:** The app now adapts to your system's theme preference at launch and updates in real time.

+## 📦 Version (v1.3)
-- ✅ **Multi-file batch conversion:** You can now select and convert multiple `.ui` files at once!
+- **Multi-file batch conversion:** You can now select and convert multiple `.ui` files at once!
   - Drag and drop multiple `.ui` files into the window — they’ll be listed automatically.
   - Each file is converted into `ui_<filename>.py` by default.

-- ✅ **Dynamic UI resizing:** The window expands to show a file list when multiple files are dropped.
+- **Dynamic UI resizing:** The window expands to show a file list when multiple files are dropped.

-- ✅ **Smart output naming:** For batch conversion, each file is auto-named.
+- **Smart output naming:** For batch conversion, each file is auto-named.
 For single file mode, you can manually edit the name.

-- ✅ **Improved status feedback:** Clear, context-aware messages for both single and multiple file workflows.
+- **Improved status feedback:** Clear, context-aware messages for both single and multiple file workflows.

 ## 📦 Version (v1.2)
 - **Drag & drop** `.ui` files directly into the window — instantly ready for conversion.